Wisconsin Voter Project

 Click to copy →

 "Your vote is public property.
-The system that counts it should be too.
-That's not radical.
-That's the definition of a public process."
+The system that counts it should be too."

 Click to copy →